datastax/zdm-proxy/CONTRIBUTING.md

 2. From your fork, create a new local branch where you'll make changes.
 Give it a short, descriptive, name.
-If there's an associated issue open, include its number as a prefix, *zdm-#issue-name*, for example: zdm-10-fix-bug-xyz.
+If there's an associated issue open, include its number as a prefix, *#issue-name*, for example: 10-fix-bug-xyz.

 3. Make the changes you want locally and validate them with the [test tools](#running-unit-tests) provided.
 Push the